salmanakhtar57/Notes-App/README.md

-# 📝 Notes Manager - Django REST API + Frontend
+# 📝 Notes Apps

-A simple full-stack application to manage notes.
+- A simple full-stack application to write your notes.
+- View notes.
+- Update and delete notes.

 ---